Bobrac3023/Secureworkspace/readme.md

 8. fixed bugs
-   The most bugs fixed were related to CSS syting using flexbox properties and sizing screens for display of images in the gallery.
+   The most bugs fixed were related to CSS styling using flexbox properties and sizing screens for display of images in the gallery.

 8. Deployment

     7.1 via gitpod
         1.First a GMAIL account was created by Code Institute
     ![Code institute gmail account ](readme.doc/step1_codeinst_gmail_creation.png)